lit/lit/README.md

 Only re-renders an instance if the guard expression has changed since the last render.

-Since all expressions in a template literal are evaluated when the literal is evaluated, you may want to only evaluate some expensive expressions when certain other values (probably it's dependencies change). `Guard` would memoize function and only call it if the guard expression changed.
+Since all expressions in a template literal are evaluated when the literal is evaluated, you may want to only evaluate some expensive expressions when certain other values (probably it's dependencies change). `Guard` would memoize the function and only call it if the guard expression changed.

 Example: